azihassan/ChippeD/README.md

 The program takes a few arguments :

-- -z or --zoom N : Changes the resolution to N times the initial resolution of 64x32 -d or --debug : Activates the debug mode.
+* -z or --zoom N : Changes the resolution to N times the initial resolution of 64x32
+* -d or --debug : Activates the debug mode.
 This will print the opcodes as they get interpreted as well as the memory addresses.
--o or --out FILE : If the debug mode is enabled, the data will be printed to stdout.
+* -o or --out FILE : If the debug mode is enabled, the data will be printed to stdout.
 Use this flag to redirect the output to the FILE of your choice.

+A precompiled version for Windows can be downloaded [here](https://drive.google.com/file/d/0B0q6zR75es1eMWhhM2tvblF3UEE/edit?usp=sharing).

 Key mapping
 -----------